 This Alabama-born chef grew up learning to cook with her mother.
 It only dawned on her that she could pursue a culinary career in her mid-20s.

-Her menu is split into four sections - Social & Shared, Roots & Stems, Waves & Marsh, and Field & Pasture.
-Each is carefully created to evoke a different mood.
+Her menu changes multiple times during the season, featuring local and international ingredients that are the finest produce available.
+Each dish is carefully created to evoke a different mood.
 Together they bring together her favourites recipes from the Lowcountry and ingredients that have inspired from around the world.

 International favourites such as her Thai fish are served with Lowcountry cherry tomatoes and green beans.
 Her French-inspired foie gras is paired with her mother’s recipe for Southern-fried apple pie.